iamsheyi/ELK-STACK-PROJECT/README.md

   curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.7.1-amd64.deb

 Install the .deb file using the dpkg command:  dpkg -i metricbeat-7.7.1-amd64.deb

-    Copy the metricbeat configuration file from your Ansible container to your Webserver VM
+Copy the filebeat configuration file from your ansible container to your webserver VMs

-    You can use the Ansible module copy to copy the entire configuration file into the correct place
+You can use the ansible module to copy the entire configuration file into the correct place

-    You will need to place the configuration file in a directory called files in your Ansible directory
+The configuration file was placed in filebeat directory

-    Run the command metricbeat modules enable system to enable and configure system module
+Run the command "filebeat modules enable system" to enable and configure system module

-    Run the command metricbeat setup to setup filebeat
+Run the command "filebeat setup" to setup filebeat

-    Run the command service filebeat start to start filebeat service
+Run the command "service filebeat start" to start the filebeat service

-    Run the command ansible-playbook /etc/ansible/files/metricbeat-playbook.yml to deploy the metricbeat to the DVWA-VM1, DVWA-VM2 and DVWA-VM4
+Run the command "ansible-playbook /etc/ansible/filebeat/filebeat-playbook.yml" to deploy the filebeat to DVWA-VM1 and DVWA-VM2

 4. Verifying Installation and Playbook

 We need to confirm that the ELK server is receiving logs from the webservers.